DDoS Protection - Why It Is Needed Now More Than Ever

 What is DDoS?

 So what exactly is DDoS?
 DDoS, short for distributed denial of service, is an attack focused on making a network or website unavailable for its users.
 This is usually done by flooding the target host with numerous requests.
 In DDoS, the attack source is more than one, usually hundreds to thousands of IP addresses, as opposed to DoS attacks where it usually involves a single user.
-DDoS attacks are harder to deflect than DoS assaults simple due to the large volume of devices contributing to the attack.
+DDoS attacks are harder to deflect than DoS assaults simply due to the large volume of devices contributing to the attack.

 There are a couple websites such as Norse, a threat intelligence network, and Digital Attack Map, which give you a real-time overview of current attacks and suspicious network activity taking place around the globe at any given time.

-It is also important to remember that DDoS attacks aren’t always over and done within a few hours.
+It is also important to remember that DDoS attacks aren't always over and done within a few hours.
 DDoS attacks can last for hundreds of hours or even days.
-The longest DDoS attack in Q1 2016 lasted for 197 hours (or 8.2 days).
-This can be a very stressful time for any team that is trying to mitigate the attack.
-That is why it is important to have a plan of attack in place ahead of time.

 MozBar for Firefox is shutting down temporarily due to DDOS attacks.
 We'll tweet again as soon as it's back up.
 Sorry for any inconvenience!